ikmich/defapi/README.md

 ### 3. Test that the setup is working

-Start your server and call this endpoint below.
-If it returns a success response, the setup is working fine.
+Start your server and call the defapi `status` endpoint.
+If it returns a success response, the setup should be fine.

 ```
-GET http(s)://{PROJECT_API_BASE_PATH}/defapi/endpoints
+GET http(s)://{PROJECT_API_BASE_PATH}/defapi/status
 ```

 ## Generating endpoint definitions